Mosquito Prevention

 • If you have outside pets, empty their watering dishes daily

-• Clean clogged roof gutters and drain flat roofs
+• Clean clogged gutters and drain flat roofs

-• Treat standing water that can’t be drained with Bacillus thuringiensis israelensis (Bti), available at most home and garden stores
+• Treat standing water that can’t be drained using a larvicide.
+These products are available at most home and garden stores

 Here are ways to protect yourself:

-• Make sure window and door screens are “bug tight”
+• Make sure window and door screens are maintained and installed properly

 • Whenever possible, remain indoors at dusk and dawn, when mosquitoes are most active

-• When outdoors, wear protective clothing, or use insect repellent with the active ingredient DEET, picaridin or oil of lemon eucalyptus to avoid exposure to mosquitoes.
+• When outdoors, wear protective clothing, or use an EPA approved insect repellent.
 Always read instructions before using insect repellent or other chemicals.

 City policy on spraying